Information for Restaurants

 Standard Regulations for All Restaurants

-- No personal shall walk around the establishment with an alcoholic beverage.
+- No restaurant clientele shall walk around the establishment with an alcoholic beverage.

 - All alcoholic beverages must be poured and delivered by a TIPS certified server.